Master of Social Welfare

 • Integrate multiple disciplinary sources of knowledge

-• Advance the pursuit for social and economic justice through anti-oppressive and anti-racist practices.
+• Advance social and economic justice through anti-oppressive and anti-racist practice

 The Berkeley Social Welfare MSW Program is a two-year, full-time, on-campus degree program.
 We do not offer a part-time degree plan option, admission with advanced standing status, or an online MSW degree.

-Our professional multi-level practice curriculum and MSW degree requirements include:
+Our professional multi-level practice curriculum and MSW degree requirements include a minimum of 23 courses, or 60 units:

 Accreditation